SciML/SciMLDocs/docs/src/highlevels/equation_solvers.md

 - Cubature methods (both `h` and `p` cubature)
 - Adaptive Monte Carlo methods

-## DiffEqJump.jl: Unified Interface for Jump Processes
+## JumpProcesses.jl: Unified Interface for Jump Processes

-[DiffEqJump.jl](https://github.com/SciML/DiffEqJump.jl) is the library for Poisson jump processes, also known as chemical master equations or Gillespie simulations, for simulating chemical reaction networks and other applications.
+[JumpProcesses.jl](https://github.com/SciML/JumpProcesses.jl) is the library for Poisson jump processes, also known as chemical master equations or Gillespie simulations, for simulating chemical reaction networks and other applications.
 It allows for solving with many methods,
 including: